 SIPE and Edigamma's business model: the strategy of confusion

-They went about publishing pirated games with a Jeff Bezos-worthy business plan: avoid all possible legal risk and keep costs at a minimum.
-The crackers were given a very specific set of instructions to follow: they were to destroy any reference to the original game.
-Title, programmer/software house, even the plot and characters’ names, especially if licensed from a movie or comic book; everything was mercilessly deleted or modified.
+SIPE and Edigamma were arguably the more organized among the various Italian software piracy market players, also the ones responsible for the rapid descent into the incredible late 80s/early 90s confusion.
+They went about publishing pirated games with a Jeff Bezos-worthy business plan: avoid all possible legal risks and keep costs at a minimum.
+The crackers were given a very specific set of instructions to follow, such as destroying all references to the original game.
+Title, programmer/software house, even the plot and characters’ names, especially if licensed from a movie or comic book.
+Everything was mercilessly deleted or modified beyond recognition.

 Title screens for the various "episodes" of The Last Ninja.